 The College seeks to create an environment that is conducive to educational and personal growth and to maintain the safety and security of our campus.
-Please report suspicious activity, suspicious people, and criminal activity immediately.
-Call Student Support Services Office to report such activities.
-Although security is available on campus, it is important to practice personal safety.
+Suspicious activity, suspicious people, and criminal activity should be reported to the Student Support Services Office immediately.
+Although security is available on campus, all community members are urged to practice personal safety.